 Grand Taxis are better for getting to some of the smaller towns and villages.

-In the cities they tend to be quite modern but the more remote you are the more likely you’ll be in a clapped-out banger.
-It can be a social way to travel and a good way to connect the cities to the more remote destinations like Aït Bougmez, Ouirgane and Imlil.
+It can be a social way to travel and a good way to connect cities to more remote destinations such as Aït Bougmez, Ouirgane, and Imlil.
 Patience is required, however.

 Once you have arrived at the city or village, you often need to make your way to other sights or attractions.

 Driving in the Atlas Mountains is easier than many think.
-The main roads are well paved and well signed, petrol stations are frequent, and traffic is usually fairly light.
+The main roads are well-paved and well-signed, petrol stations are frequent, and traffic is usually fairly light.

 There are so few road choices that navigation is easy with Google Maps.
 A road trip in the Atlas Mountains is by far the best way to see the area.